bourbonbourbon/iot-facial-auth/README.md

 ## Install OpenCV on RasberryPi

 Installing OpenCV using pip till take a lot of time and may be error prone.
-This is why it is better to install it using `apt`, which installs the prebuilt wheel
+This is why it is better to install it using `apt`, which installs the prebuilt wheel.

 Run this command in the terminal:
 ```bash